BubbleCow/bubblecow-documentation/Editorial/Writers/S/Sam Hall/Abyssal Thrum/Chunk 4/Chunk 4 - Feedback.md

 **Please note - this is a read through report with no line editing**

+This is much darker and gritty but better

 ## Description
 Your description is really good.
 However, it would benefit from a little more development.
 I want you to think much more about layering in more detail of the mundane.
 This will help to ground the reader and build out your world.